 Our editors curate highly rated brands that are first assessed by our rigorous ratings system.
 Buying through our links may earn us a commission—supporting the work we do.
 Learn more.

-Finding construction and outdoor workwear that protects the people who make it and leaves a lower impact on the planet is tricky.
+Finding workwear that protects the people who make it and leaves a lower impact on the planet is tricky.
 A lot of the mass-produced stuff is mostly made of virgin polyester (read: plastic).
 Our editors have dug up some better brands worth exploring.

 The challenges of finding more responsible workwear